Chima Uzoka

-Chima Venida Uzoka (born 12 June 1998) is a Filipino footballer who plays as a forward for Philippines Football League club Cebu.
+Chima Venida Uzoka (born 12 June 1998) is a Filipino professional footballer who plays as a forward for Philippines Football League club Maharlika FC.

-Collegiate career
+Early and personal life

-Uzoka attended National University for his collegiate studies.
+Born in Lagos, Nigeria, to a Nigerian father from Lagos State and a Filipina mother, Uzoka attended National University, where he began his football career.
+His brother Kennedy was an under-23 international for the Philippines.

 Club career

 Green Archers United

 While playing in the UAAP, Uzoka as well was playing for Green Archers United in the United Football League (UFL).

 Ilocos United

-In 2017, Uzoka joined newly-founded Philippines Football League club Ilocos United.
+In 2017, Uzoka joined newly founded Philippines Football League club Ilocos United.
 They played in the inaugural season in 2017 before it was dissolved in January 2018.